 The Burmilla emerged in 1981 in the United Kingdom when a male Chinchilla Persian accidentally had kittens with a female Lilac Burmese.

-The Chinchilla Persian was bought as a gift for her husband by Baroness Miranda Von Kirchberg.
+Baroness Miranda Von Kirchberg bought The Chinchilla Persian as a gift for her husband.
 He had briefly fled from the house and impregnated the Lilac Burmese before the Baroness could get the Chinchilla Persian neutered.

 The kittens developed by the accidental encounter were so beautiful that the newly formed Burmillas had a breeding program established.
-With very few Burmilla breeders in the world, the breed remains rare in the United States.
+With very few Burmilla breeders worldwide, the breed remains rare in the United States.

 7. LaPerm

 All the cats on this list of rarest cat breeds have special characteristics, and LaPerm is no exception.
-LaPerms is known for its very curly hair, which is available in a number of colors and patterns.
-The coats of the breed can vary from wavy to tight ringlets or long curls with a corkscrew.
+LaPerms is known for its very curly hair, available in several colors and patterns.
+The breed’s coats can vary from wavy to tight ringlets or long curls with a corkscrew.

 LaPerm was a random genetic mutation in a normal litter of tabby cats, as a couple of the other breeds on this list.
 The first LaPerm kitten was born on an Oregon farm owned by Linda Koehl in 1982.